Toxic Non-Standard Asset Screening

 Any regulated firm that is involved in such assets, unwittingly or not, faces dire potential consequences.

-Our Chief Investment Officer, Julian Penniston-Hill, had hands on experience of this as the founder and CEO of Intelligent Money, a highly reputable SIPP provider that went to great lengths to avoid any exposure to such assets.
+Our Head of Strategy, Julian Penniston-Hill, has hands on experience of this, as founder and CEO of Intelligent Money - a highly reputable SIPP provider that went to great lengths to avoid any exposure to such assets.

-Despite strictly prohibiting their inclusion and only allowing investment with regulated providers the company still became exposed, the consequences of which led to the 22 year old firm with a previously unblemished history placing itself into voluntary administration.
+Despite strictly prohibiting their inclusion and only allowing investment is regulated providers through regulated advisers, the company still became exposed, the consequences of which led to the 22 year old firm - with a previously unblemished history - having to place itself into voluntary administration.

 ASSISTANCE